Why I'm telling SME clients to ditch WordPress for Next.js (even though 43.5% of websites still use it)

 Headless CMS £0 – £1,000 Contentful/Sanity have generous free tiers

-Technical Labour £300 – £1,000 While there are no "plugins" to break, you still need occasional dependency updates and security patches for the underlying NPM packages
+Technical Labour £300 – £1,000 While there are no "plugins" to break, you still need occasional dependency updates and security patches for underlying NPM packages

 The 3-Year TCO Comparison